faceyspacey/webpack-flush-chunks/README.md

-In terms of server-rendering, it achieves a lot of the same things that solutions like *Aphrodite* and *StyleTron* achieve where you extract the rendered CSS, *except its JS bundles are a lot smaller since CSS is completely moved to CSS files;* **and it doesn't add to your runtime/render-overhead by performing work during render;** ***and it doesn't require cluttering your code with HoCs or specialized components.***
+In terms of server-rendering, it achieves a lot of the same things that solutions like *Aphrodite* and *StyleTron* achieve where you extract the rendered CSS, *except its JS bundles are a lot smaller since CSS is completely moved to CSS files;* **and it doesn't add to your runtime/render-overhead by performing work during render;** ***and it doesn't require cluttering your code with HoCs or specialized components; you can import a styles object just like you can with React Native (therefore you can use the same components for React as RN)***
 *The list goes on...* We
-think we may have stumbled upon a solution that completes the intent of CSS Modules and value you can derive from it similar to how *Webpack Flush Chunks* completes the thought of code-splitting for *React Loadable*.
+think we may have stumbled upon a solution that completes the intent of CSS Modules and the value you can derive from it, similar to how *Webpack Flush Chunks* completes the thought of code-splitting for *React Loadable*.
 It certainly produces the most minimal set of bytes corresponding to CSS you'll send over the wire in initial requests.
 You be the judge of that.
 We look forward to hearing your opinion.